gibbok/typescript-book/README.md

 } // disposes `C`, then `B`, then `A`.
 ```

 Resources are guaranteed to be disposed, even if subsequent code or exceptions occur.
 This may lead to disposal potentially throwing an exception, possibly suppressing another.
-To retain information on suppressed errors, a new native exception, SuppressedError, is introduced.
+To retain information on suppressed errors, a new native exception, `SuppressedError`, is introduced.

 ### await using declaration

-An "await using" is like "using" but for asynchronously disposable resources.
+An `await using` declaration is like `using` but for asynchronously disposable resources.
 These resources may involve asynchronous operations, so their disposal should be awaited.

 <!-- skip -->
 ```typescript